Visualization Tasks for Unlabeled Graphs: Discussion

 \subsection{Utility}

 Taxonomies can be judged according to their descriptive, evaluative, and generative power~\cite{BeaudouinLafon2004}.
 We provide evidence of the descriptive power of our taxonomy by connecting the fully abstracted task triplets to concrete tasks proposed in the previous work.
 Evaluative power was one of our major motivations in creating it: we wanted to help future researchers in designing user studies, when they are deciding on what tasks would be appropriate.
-Our preliminary assessment of multiple visual encoding idioms with the taxonomy does provide some evidence of its evaluative power.
+Our preliminary assessment across different visual idioms with the taxonomy does provide some evidence of its evaluative and descriptive power.
 We also think the taxonomy has great promise in terms of generative power.
 We have generated some examples of concrete tasks not previously articulated in task taxonomies considering the combinatorial possibilities of abstract triplets.

-Moreover, Fig.~\ref{Results} strongly indicates the potential benefit of future technique-oriented work to address some of the regions where existing methods fall short.
+We developed this taxonomy for the pragmatic reason that existing invariant plot methods cannot be evaluated without it.
+However, conversely, we hope that the existence of this task taxonomy will spur future work.
+In particular, Fig.~\ref{ExampleAnalysis} strongly indicates the potential benefit of future technique-oriented work to address some of the regions where existing methods fall short.
+In Sec.~\ref{Sec:AnalysisDimensions} we propose the analysis dimensions of Effort, Success, and Scale as a guide for future empirical studies that could incorporate them directly into experimental design.